-A Self-Invested Personal Pension or SIPP is a tax-efficient investment vehicle through which you can invest in a wide range of UK and international investment products.
+A Self-Invested Personal Pension or SIPP is a tax efficient investment vehicle through which you can invest in a wide range of UK and international investment products.
 A SIPP offers up to 45% tax relief on contributions.
 Any investment gains that arise from your SIPP are free from income, dividend and capital gains tax.

-Who can open a Hubwise Hartley SIPP?
+Who can open an Advance Hartley SIPP?

-Any UK-resident person can open a Hubwise Hartley SIPP.
+Any UK resident person can open a Advance Hartley SIPP.

-How do I open a Hubwise Hartley SIPP?
+How do I open an Advance Hartley SIPP?

-To open a Hubwise Hartley SIPP you need to:
+To open an Advance Hartley SIPP you need to:

-- read the Hartley Pensions Limited Terms and Conditions, the Hubwise Securities Limited Terms and Conditions, this Key Features Document and any other documentation which we provide you with, very carefully; - be aware of the risks attached to a Hubwise Hartley SIPP and be comfortable with the fact that the value of your investments could fall as well as rise; - complete and send to us the relevant application form; - either transfer an eligible existing pension (see details below) or make a first contribution to your SIPP.
+- read the Advance Hartley SIPP Terms and Conditions, the Hubwise Securities Limited Terms and Conditions, this Key Features Document and any other documentation which we provide you with, very carefully; - be aware of the risks attached to a Advance Hartley SIPP and be comfortable with the fact that the value of your investments could fall as well as rise; - complete and send to us the relevant application form; - either transfer an eligible existing pension (see details below) or make a first contribution to your SIPP.

-By choosing to open a Hubwise Hartley SIPP, you are agreeing to be bound by the Terms and Conditions of Hartley Pensions Limited and Hubwise Securities Limited and the rules of the Hartley Pension SIPP Scheme and to make payments as and when requested.
+By choosing to open a Advance Hartley SIPP, you are agreeing to be bound by the Terms and Conditions of The Advance Hartley SIPP and Hubwise Securities Limited, the rules of the scheme operated by Hartley Pensions Limited and to make payments as and when requested.